entur/extime/README.md

 * Build: `mvn clean install`
 * Local run, three different run modes are available:
     * Dump mode, used to dump remotely fetched data to file for later reuse.
-        * Enable dump mode in your local configuration file : `avinor.timetable.dump.enabled=true`
+        * Enable dump mode in your local configuration file : `avinor.timetable.dump.output=true`
         * Choose your local directory, used to save the dump file, in property : `avinor.timetable.dump.output.path=$HOME/dev/git/extime/target/dump`
         * Configure the time window needed to fetch data for, starting from 00:01 AM the current date, by changing the property: `avinor.timetable.period.forward`, default is 14 days
         * Run : `mvn spring-boot:run -Dspring.profiles.active=dev -Dspring.config.location=$HOME/config/extime_application.properties`
     * Offline mode, uses a dump file, produced by above mode, instead of fetching from remote.
 Should only be used in dev environment.
 (Great for debugging!)
         * N.B.
 To run this mode, the application expects the availability of a dump file, produced in dump mode.
-        * If you have dump mode enabled, disable in your local configuration file : `avinor.timetable.dump.enabled=false`
+        * If you have dump mode enabled, disable in your local configuration file : `avinor.timetable.dump.output=false`
         * Run : `mvn spring-boot:run -Dspring.profiles.active=dev -Dspring.config.location=$HOME/config/extime_application.properties -Davinor.timetable.dump.file=$HOME/dev/git/extime/target/dump/dump.xml`
     * Normal mode, fetches all data from remote feed.
 This is the normal mode used in test and prod environment.
         * Configure the time window needed to fetch data for, starting from 00:01 AM the current date, by changing the property: `avinor.timetable.period.forward`, default is 14 days